 My approach in every case is to understand your specific needs and objectives.
 In business, consultative selling has become the norm, and it’s my approach to creating each speech.
 And as a culture change agent, I’m constantly interested in exploring with clients any new topic that’s appearing in their organizations.

 As the culture of medicine has evolved to newly recognize the role of patients in all aspects of health and care, explorations of patient engagement have expanded beyond my traditional topics of “Let Patients Help” and health data rights.
 As a foundation issue in health and care, the role of the patient touches everything.
-New topics this year:
+Recently added topics:

 - Palliative Care: Let patients tell us what care really means.
 First keynote on this subject was to Compassionate Care Coalition of California in June; standing ovation.
 Video available on request.